 To make roasted barley tea at home:

-- toast some barley in a skillet over medium heat taking care to stir till it turns a rich brown color evenly for about ten minutes,
+- Toast some barley in a skillet over medium heat taking care to stir till it turns a rich brown colour evenly for about ten minutes.

 Quick Bread Recipe